taraponglab/sensitizationrnn/README.md

 The full paper has been published in the **Journal of Chemical Information and Modeling**, a journal of the **American Chemical Society**.

+The article is available free of charge at: https://pubs.acs.org/doi/10.1021/acs.jcim.5c00032

 #### MIT License